 New EnerGuide label

 A redesigned EnerGuide label was introduced with model year 2016 vehicles.
 The new label reflects the improved testing and provides you with more comprehensive fuel consumption and environmental information.
-The sample label is for a gasoline vehicle.
+Here is a sample label for a gasoline vehicle.
 Use the links below to see the sample labels for vehicles that use other types of fuel.

 1. Vehicle technology and fuel - text and related icon identifying the type of fuel used by the vehicle

 2. Fuel consumption - a prominent combined fuel consumption rating and separate city and highway fuel consumption ratings in litres per 100 kilometres (L/100 km).
-The combined rating reflects 55 percent city and 45 percent highway driving.
+The combined rating reflects 55% city and 45% highway driving.

 3. Fuel economy - the combined rating expressed in miles per imperial gallon (mi/gal)